maxf/waterfall/README.md

 ## Todo

-- clicking on a date should scroll photos back up but not calendar
 - pop up 'back to top' button on scroll down
 - delineate months
 - Single URL for each photo